Therapy Approach

 I often tell clients the greatest gift they can give their children and spouses is their own personal psychotherapy.
 Therapy helps you optimize the joy of life while minimizing the suffering, makes you a better spouse or parent, and in this way create a better legacy for future generations.

-Therapy is hard work.
-You should feel safe and protected by me, while also challenged to go deep into your psyche to find strength and courage to shed old habits and hurts and try new, more functional ways to connect and relate in the world.
-Successful therapy involves struggling through painful emotions (shame, sadness, anxiety, loss), setting better boundaries, and overcoming passivity to actively pursue your goals.
+During this arduous work it is essential that you feel safe and protected by me.
+You should feel seen, "held" and protected by me, while also feeling challenged to go deep into your psyche to find strength and courage to shed old habits in exchange for healthy ways to connect and relate in the world.
+Successful therapy involves us togehter struggling through deep shame, sadness, anxiety and loss.
 Anger will be channeled into passion and productivity, and sadness transformed to compassion.
-You will be better able to protect yourself emotionally, and therefore better able to open your heart to love, affection and closeness.
+By establishing better boundaries and overcoming passivity to actively pursue your goals, you will better protect yourself emotionally making it safer to vulnerably open your heart to love and laughter.

-Most of my clients find me "down to earth", a good listener, and pretty easy to relate to I try to model emotionally transparency and use my experience of our relationship as a guide for how to best help you set goals and change.
-This process should engender self-awareness of your feelings, needs and desires, and of the effects that you have on other people.
+Most of my clients find me "down to earth", a good listener, and pretty easy to relate to.
+I try to model emotionally transparency and use my experience of our relationship as a guide for how to best help you set goals and change.
+The work is hard but also sacred, and we will form a uniquely supportive therapeutic bond.

 In-Person